Seasonal Safety Advice

 - Fit an appropriate fire extinguisher in the engine compartment and the cockpit locker.

-If a fire occurs on the marina-
+If a fire occurs:

 - If safe to do so, isolate gas and fuel supplies.